REPORT

 Fleet analysis

-• Fleet segmentation, main purpose specialization
+• Fleet segmentation, main purpose specialisation

 • Installation capabilities in categories of turbine size and foundation weight